SwaprHQ/swapr-coingecko/README.md

-# Swapr Coingecko farming API
+# Swapr Coingecko API

-A proxy API to fetch multi-chain data mainly about Swapr liquidity mining campaigns.
+A proxy API to fetch multi-chain data about the Swapr protocol.
-Coingecko can consult this API to show up-to-date liquidity mining campaign data.
+Coingecko can consult this API to show up-to-date data about Swapr.

-The API also returns metadata about Swapr in general (including multi-chain TVL).